The Ultimate Guide to Health and Wellness Stipends

 Real employee quotes about their impact

 Below are real quotes and stories from Compt users highlighting the powerful impact their company’s wellness stipend has had on their lives.
-From supporting mental health and physical fitness goals to creating a stronger sense of personal agency, these stipends are more than just perks, they’re meaningful investments in employee wellbeing.
+From supporting mental health and physical fitness goals to creating a stronger sense of personal agency, these stipends are more than just perks, they’re meaningful investments in employee well-being.
 Each story reflects how wellness reimbursements make people feel more supported.

 • “I am able to buy a yoga punch pass.
 Yoga is my anti-depressant :)“